CarlTBarnes/Ascii85-Clarion/README.md

 # Ascii85-Clarion - Ascii85 Clarion Class

+ASCII 85 is binary-to-text encoding similar to Base 64 but is more efficient using 5 bytes to encode 4.
+ Read more about in the [Wikipedia ASCII 85 article](https://en.wikipedia.org/wiki/Ascii85).

+For discussion of this class see the post on [Clarion Hub post "Converting ASCII85 to Binary"](https://clarionhub.com/t/converting-ascii85-to-binary/4047?u=carlbarnes).

-Jeff Atwood of Coding Horror published a C# ASCii 85 class on Github that I converted to Clarion.
+Jeff Atwood of Coding Horror published a C# ASCII 85 class on Github that I converted to Clarion.
- I tried to make as few changes as possile to the code.
+ I tried to make as few changes as possile to the code ... at first ... but then changed the code to work better in Clarion.
+ One thing I decided to change was Jeff's style of `"IF Invalid THEN Report Error ELSE process data"`.
+ I flipped that to `"IF Valid THEN process data ELSE Report Error"`.
+ Is that cleaner code?
+I'd say yes, as long as the IF logic is just as understandable.

 https://github.com/coding-horror/ascii85

 The orignal class returned a string.
-This class .DecodeString() and .EncodeString() methods return True/False.
+In my class .DecodeString() and .EncodeString() methods return True/False.
  The actual STRING is in .DecodedStr or .EncodedStr.
   If the functions return False these strings will be NULL and crash if you try to use them.